-The Company has historically classified the value of the warrants as Level 3 measurements within the fair value hierarchy because the fair value is derived using significant unobservable inputs, which included the estimated volatility, the estimated fair value of the underlying preferred stock, and to the extent that the number of exercisable shares underlying the warrants were adjustable based on the amount of the Term Loans drawn down or the probability that the Company would draw down on the debt facility.
+The Company has historically classified the value of the warrant liability as Level 3 measurements within the fair value hierarchy because the fair value is derived using significant unobservable inputs, which included the estimated volatility, the estimated fair value of the underlying preferred stock, and to the extent that the number of exercisable shares underlying the warrants were adjustable based on the amount of the Term Loans drawn down or the probability that the Company would draw down on the debt facility.
+Upon the completion of the IPO, the Company's outstanding warrants to purchase preferred stock converted into warrants to purchase common stock and the Company reclassified the fair value of the warrant liability to additional paid-in capital.
+All warrants are currently classified as equity and their fair value is not recorded or re-measured.

-The following table provides a summary of changes in the fair value of the Company's derivative liability, which is included as a component of other (income) expense (in thousands):
+The following table provides a summary of changes in the fair value of the Company's warrant liability, which is included as a component of other (income) expense (in thousands) which was remeasured to the fair value at the date of the IPO and reclassified to additional paid-in capital: